Ohio State - Nationwide Children's Hospital - Research For Muscle Biology and Disease

 Research Interest:

 My research is focused on the roles of sarcomeric protein isoforms in regulating contractile properties of muscle.
 Specific areas of interest include craniofacial (extraocular, jaw-closing and laryngeal) muscles, limb skeletal muscles and cardiac muscle, with an emphasis on comparative muscle physiology and biochemistry.
 The approach is based primarily on analyses of contractile properties and protein composition of single, isolated muscle cells.
+Another area of interest is studying mechanisms that contribute to the profound fatigue and weakness experienced by cancer patients (cancer cachexia).

 Selected Publications: